hpe-storage/python-hpedockerplugin/docs/share_usage.md

 configure a backend one for each target array as below:

 ## Prerequisites
-1. File Service must be configured on the array
-2. nfs-utils must be installed
-3. HPE 3PAR OS version must be >= 3.3.1 (MU3)
+1. HPE 3PAR OS version must be >= 3.3.1 (MU3)
-4. Must have File Persona (102400G) license
+2. Must have File Persona (102400G) license
+3. File Service must be configured on the array

 ## Configuring backend for file share